juju/docs/src/en/charms-storage.md

 Notes:

 - `label` is a string taken from the charm itself.
+It encapsulates a specific storage option/feature.
 - `--storage` may be specified multiple times, to support multiple labels.

 If at least one constraint is specified the following defaults come into